KatherineMichel/digital-commonplace/keeping-tabs-on-software-design-patterns-and-refactoring.md

 Versioned Value
 Store every update to a value with a new version, to allow reading historical values.

+## Partitions

+Fixed Partitions
+Keep the number of partitions fixed to keep the mapping of data to partition unchanged when the size of a cluster changes.

+Key-Range Partitions
+Partition data in sorted key ranges to efficiently handle range queries.

+## Logs

+Segmented Log
+Split log into multiple smaller files instead of a single large file for easier operations.

 Write-Ahead Log
 Provide durability guarantee without the storage data structures to be flushed to disk, by persisting every state change as a command to the append only log.

+Replicated Log
+Keep the state of multiple nodes synchronized by using a write-ahead log that is replicated to all the cluster nodes.

+High-Water Mark
+An index in the write-ahead log showing the last successful replication.

+Low-Water Mark
+An index in the write-ahead log showing which portion of the log can be discarded.
 -->

 ### Refactoring